MyFirstBitcoin/Light-Node-Directory/README.md

 ## 📚 Support and Assistance

 - For comprehensive information about Light Node operations, visit the [Education Network Repository](https://github.com/MyFirstBitcoin/Education-Network).
 - Need help or have questions about this repository?
-Check out the `SUPPORT_AND_RESOURCES.md` file or initiate a discussion in the 'Discussions' tab.
+Check out the `SUPPORT_AND_RESOURCES.md` file or initiate a discussion in the [Discussions Forum](https://github.com/orgs/MyFirstBitcoin/discussions) tab.

 *We are thrilled to have you in our network.
 Your active participation is pivotal in spreading Bitcoin education worldwide!*